 Grades.
 A student's grade in each course will be determined by the combined results of examinations and classroom work.
 The quality of a student's work will be indicated by the following grades: A, B, C, D, S (satisfactory), F (failure), and I (incomplete).
-A failure requires repetition of the course.
+A failure requires repetition of the course or additional work approved by the Dean.